foilen/foilen-infra-api/README.md

 Once you created the file, you need to define the property "infraApi.configFile" with the path to the file.

-Use the Spring Config class: *com.foilen.infra.api.InfraApiUiSpringConfig*.
-That will give you an *InfraApiUiService* bean.
+Use the Spring Config class: *com.foilen.infra.api.InfraApiSpringConfig*.
+That will give you an *InfraApiService* bean.